jackdeserrano/thaumazo/README.md

 # thaumazo

-This is a multi-purpose LaTeX style file that I use to create documents.
+This is a multi-purpose style file.

 One uses thaumazo by invoking `\usepackage{thaumazo}` in the preamble of a LaTeX document.
 Generally speaking, one should not `\usepackage` too many packages beyond thaumazo; it is meant to encompass most of the commonly used LaTeX packages, and clashes are likely to occur otherwise.